capactio/capact/cmd/populator/docs/populator_register-ocf-manifests.md

 make build-tool-populator
 ```

-It will create in a `bin` directory binary for your platform.
-For Linux systems it will be `bin/populator-linux-amd64`.
+It creates a binary for your platform in the `bin` directory.
+For example, for Linux systems, it is `bin/populator-linux-amd64`.

 ## Usage